vercel/examples/edge-api-routes/json-response/README.md

 # JSON Reponse

-Build your API using Vercel Edge Functions (Experimental).
+Build your API using Vercel Edge Functions.

 ## Demo